collazo6/Airline_Capstone/README.md

 ![image](images/Culture_insights_ratings.png)

+From the above graph, we can see that Americans tend to rate flight experience very similarly to others when it is a high quality airline.
+For lower rated airlines, Americans are much more likely to give a very negative review compared to other cultures.
+We can potentially theorize that Americans tend to speak their mind more readily if they are unsatisfied with a product.
+More in depth analysis and larger data availability for other cultures may be needed in order to come to more concrete conclusions.

 ## Perception of Value Over Time

 I was also curious about if certain airlines were improving or getting worse over time in terms of their average overall rating.